marten/soundcheck/README.markdown

 often do when running a spec for something you put in `Rails.root.join("lib")`), it'll execute "rspec $0", otherwise it'll execute "bundle exec rspec $0".

+## Is Soundcheck not working for your project?

+Feel free to submit a pull request that adds only a fixture and RSpec testcase which describes the situation in which it fails.
+If you can fix it yourself, then great, but I'll happily accept patches that add more project styles which Soundcheck currently can't handle.

 ## Contributing to Soundcheck

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet